-When car fires are related to negligent manufacturing designs or defects, car companies are responsible for resulting injuries.
-If car manufacturers fail to order recalls for dangerous issues or their products negatively impact the quality of life of customers, they can be held accountable.
-If another motorist caused the collision leading to the fire, the at-fault driver may also be liable for your medical bills, loss of income, and pain and suffering.
+When automotive fires are caused by negligent manufacturing designs or defects, companies are liable for the resulting injuries.
+Car manufacturers can be held accountable when they fail to order recalls or their products negatively impact the lives of customers.
+If the collision leading to the fire was caused by another driver, the person at-fault may also be responsible for your medical bills, loss of income, and any other damages.

 The auto product liability lawyer at The Law Offices of Sean M. Cleary is eager to review your claim and any concerns you may have about your accident.
 We have access to experts in medicine as well as accident reconstruction and we desire to review your case, hold accountable the responsible parties and ensure that you can face the financial burden of your recovery with the damages that we collect on your behalf.